Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 installed [sage](https://doc.sagemath.org/html/en/installation/index.html),
 [python](https://www.python.org/downloads/) and this library via `make install`.

 For now, our new estimator is not estimating much.
-That's because we did not describe the problem at hand nor the algorithms `DUMMYAlgorithm1` at all.
+That's because we did neither describe the problem at hand nor specify the algorithm `DUMMYAlgorithm1`.

 A full estimator implementation includes the following three important classes:
   - DUMMYProblem